tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * All columns, but `Gender`, have a numeric data type.
 So we will only need to encode the `Gender` column.

-* The `CustomerID` column can be dropped; it is not relevant for clustering since it does not denote any important characteristic of customer shopping habits.
+* The `CustomerID` column can be dropped; it is not relevant for clustering since it does not denote any important characteristics of customer shopping habits.

   ```python
   df_shopping.drop(columns=["CustomerID"], inplace=True)